Living on campus

 Campus housing is more than a place to sleep and eat; it's a place to feel safe, secure and be successful.
 When you live on campus, you're exposed to opportunities and experiences that create community, promote inclusivity and most of all, support your personal and academic success.

-The NSCC Living on Campus Guide (PDF 443KB) includes our foundational approaches to on-campus living and our community standards.
+The NSCC Living on Campus Guide includes our foundational approaches to on-campus living and our community standards.
 The guide also outlines what to expect while living in campus housing at NSCC.

 Campus housing program